-The Student Handbook is an official publication of the University which explains University policies and procedures and provides University information for all aspects of University life.
+The Student Handbook is an official publication that explains university policies and procedures and provides that information for all aspects of university life.
 Students are responsible for knowing its contents.
-Copies are available in the Office of Student Services and online.
+For questions regarding the Student Handbook, please contact the Office of Student Services, North Shepler 324, (580) 581-2244.

 Rules and regulations for the conduct of students attending Cameron University are listed in the Student Handbook.
 A primary purpose of these regulations is to help maintain a safe learning environment for members of the academic community.
 Student violations of these rules and regulations are reviewed by administrative officers having disciplinary responsibilities.
 The decisions made by these officers are subject to an appeal, either administratively or by proper referral to an appropriate judicial committee.
-When a student is suspended or dismissed for disciplinary reasons, the grades recorded for the student for that semester shall be determined in the same way as if the student had withdrawn voluntarily and any refund of fees shall be determined by the regular refund policy.
+When a student is suspended or dismissed for disciplinary reasons, the grades recorded for the student for that semester shall be determined in the same way as if the student had withdrawn voluntarily, and any refund of fees shall be determined by the regular refund policy.